nicoespeon/understandlegacycode.com/content/blog/can-ai-write-tests-on-legacy-code/index.md

   - ai
 ---

-# Can AI help me write tests on legacy code?

 AI has become a hot topic in the past few months.
 Tools like [ChatGPT](https://chat.openai.com/chat) have been released for the world to play with, and this has raised a lot of interesting questions about how it will change the way we work.

 My interest is piqued when it comes to **legacy code**.